FuzzyGrim/blog/_posts/posts/2021-09-09-clear-pacman-aur-cache.md

 pacman -Qei | awk '/^Name/{name=$3} /^Installed Size/{print $4$5, name}' | sort -h
 ```

-The same command as the previous but it only shows packages installed from the AUR.
+The same command as the previous but it only shows packages installed from the AUR:

 ```
 pacman -Qim | awk '/^Name/{name=$3} /^Installed Size/{print $4$5, name}' | sort -h
 ```

-Uninstall all unneeded packages and their unused dependencies.
+Uninstall all unneeded packages and their unused dependencies:
 ```
 sudo pacman -Rsn $(pacman -Qdtq)
 ```